I discovered the name of the green mystery mineral. It’s Vivianite.

 I have a few frauds, too.
 My favorite is a hand-sized rock with quartz and appetite crystals in it.
 I have no doubt about the nature and quality of crystals, but the sample itself is an obvious fraud.
 I knew it was a fraud when I bought it.
 I still bought it, and therein lies the value of the rock.

 At an outdoor mineral show consisting of tents set up in the parking lot around a rather seedy motel in Tucson, Arizona, I came across one table filled with yellow-green appetite crystals from Mexico.
 Most were still attached to their rust-red matrix, making the pieces quite pretty overall.

-I tried to effect a knowing attitude, but I swear, I must have had rube tatooed on my forehead.
-The Dealer, an older man who was very gallant to me and kind to my niece (not all that common among the tents if you're not buying in bulk), sized me up, came to some kind of internal decision, and brought a rock from underneath his table for me to look at — a hand sized piece with a couple of relatively nice appetite crystals in it.
+I tried to effect a knowing attitude, but I swear, I must have had rube tattooed on my forehead.
+The Dealer, an older man who was very gallant to me and kind to my niece (not all that common among the tents if you’re not buying in bulk), sized me up, came to some kind of internal decision, and brought a rock from underneath his table for me to look at — a hand-sized piece with a couple of relatively nice appetite crystals in it.

 “That’s what you want”, he said in heavily accented English.
 “That’s good rock.
 Nice crystals.
 I give you good deal on it.”

 I picked up the rock and looked more closely at the two larger crystals.
-They were both wedged into the rock but even a cursory examination showed that the crystals were cut at the bottoms and then glued into the rock, with bits and pieces of broken crystal glued around them in an attempt to hid the obvious manipulation.
+They were both wedged into the rock but even a cursory examination showed that the crystals were cut at the bottom and then glued into the rock, with bits and pieces of broken crystal glued around them in an attempt to hide the obvious manipulation.
 (Crystals in matrix always sell better than those that are loose.)